choudry467/processing-projects/README.md

 * User interface:
   * Gives users more control of the simulation like they can restart it and change certain parameters.

+* Other Small Improvements:
+  * It doesn't take everyone same amount of time to recover.
+People take a range of different times to recover.
+  * Chnages made through slider and buttons are reflected on the statistics, they were ar first limited to just the simulation.
+  * Some balls would at first appear partially outside the simulatoin screen.
+Fixed that.